Louis Poirson: Kidnapping and murder series

-The morning of 3 May 2000, Clémence, 38, took the train from Paris to return home to Vernon.
+On the morning of 3 May 2000, Clémence, 38, took the train from Paris to return home to Vernon.
 She caught the wrong train and was forced to go down to Mantes-la-Jolie.
 She was upset because she had an appointment at the school where her son was attending.
 She went to a bus stop, to take a bus to Vernon.
 Poirson, driving his car, passed by and offered to take her there.
-But before that, he had to go to his place of work to drop the boxes that are in the trunk of the car.
+But before that, he had to go to his place of work to drop off the boxes that were in the trunk of the car.
 Arriving at the farm in La Villeneuve-en-Chevrie, he got out of the car, opened the trunk, then opened the passenger door and threatened Clémence with a knife.
 He forced her to get out of the car, screaming.
 He tied her hands behind her back and dragged her into one of the farm buildings under construction.
 During the fight, Clémence's watch fell at the foot of the stairs.
 He showed her to a small room on the first floor where there was only one old mattress on the floor.
-He gagged her, tied her tightly and left her here.
+He gagged her, tied her tightly and left her there.
 He went down to work in his studio.
-His boss arrived, and was surprised to find the woman's watch.
+His boss arrived and was surprised to find the woman's watch.
 She went down and found Clémence.
 She confronted Poirson and asked him what was going on.
-He answered that he knew that there was a woman being held on the first floor, that he was the one who took her away and that he w9uld take her home.
+He answered that he knew that there was a woman being held on the first floor, that he was the one who took her away and that he would take her home.
 Panicked, he untied Clémence and told him to take her home by car.
 The boss called him while Poirson was driving.
 She told him that she had warned the gendarmerie by phone.
 She ordered him to go after dropping Clémence at home.
 Arriving in Vernon, he apologized to Clémence, then he returned to Bonnieres-sur-Seine to surrender to the gendarmerie.
 He was indicted for kidnapping and forcible confinement.
 He was arrested and incarcerated in Bois d'Arcy.

 During interrogations in custody, Poirson was very calm, and very respectful to the investigators.
 He recognized the facts only if the investigators submitted irrefutable evidence against him.
 They understood that he wanted at all costs to prevent his wife from being involved.
 They told him that since he had used Chantal's car several times, they could also put her in custody, so he confessed immediately.
 He claimed to have killed Charlotte Berson because she looked like his mother.
 With regard to the animal cemetery, he declared: "such a tralala for a dead dog" and that "the stone is expensive".
-During the search of his home the investigators discovered jewelry of women that were not his wife's.
+During the search of his home, the investigators discovered jewellery of women that were not his wife's.
 He declared to have found them.
-Charlotte Berson's family did not recognize the jewelry.
+Charlotte Berson's family did not recognize the jewellery.
 Françoise Maricourt, social counselor, recognized Lucie Pham-Ngoc-Bich's bracelet.